Serving

 Yes

 This soup is very common in areas under Chinese influence, and is made with endless minor variations, Most use dried mushrooms and the soaking liquid, and pork (though some use chicken).
-Some use broth instead of water and quite a few add dried scallops, or in Vietnam dried tiger lilly.
-See also our Singapore Winter Melon Soup.
+See also Comments.

 1